 Obama in August 2007 introduced the Patriot Employer Act, which would offer tax breaks for US corporations that keep their headquarters on American shores, maintain a certain ratio of US-based employees to foreign employees and provide certain other employee benefits.
 Obama also said he would consider renegotiating NAFTA to include stricter environmental and labor standards.
-During the Democratic primary, he used opponent Hillary Clinton’s past support for NAFTA to cast her as a candidate who cared more about big business than about “ordinary” Americans.
+During the Democratic primary, he used opponent Hillary Clinton’s past support for NAFTA to cast her as a candidate who cared more about big business than “ordinary” Americans.

 During a speech to the International Association of Machinists and Aerospace Workers at its annual convention in September, Obama referred to a strike by Boeing machinists, during which the union has asked the company to agree to future limits on outsourcing.
 Obama said: “I support you because what you’re fighting for is a fair shot at the American dream.
 It’s the idea that your government shouldn’t stand idly by while your job is shipped overseas.”